Chihche-Liew/Supply-Chain-Network-Risk-Exposure/README.md

 The `MergingCRSP` is to merge the _disclosed_ supply chain relations data with scores we calculated before, constructing one meta data we shall use.

 The `MergingFactset` is to merge the supply chain relations data from _Factset_ with the same scores, as well as the _S&P_ ESG scores, constructing another meta data we shall use.
+It also contains some summary statistics.

 The `FuzzyMatch` is for company name fuzzy match, which allow us to link the factset company names with crsp, compustat and etc.